 Once you have your itinerary and accommodation sorted, I recommend you book main attractions and tours.

-I highly recommend you book in advance the following attractions and opt for family tours that are specific for kids.
+I highly recommend you book in advance the following attractions and opt for family tours that are specifically for kids.
 The tours below are those we feel like recommending:

-- Colosseum and Roman Forum Family Tour – wonderful for school age kids
+- Colosseum Express Tour for families with kids – wonderful for school age kids as not too long, yet informative and engaging

 - Pizza Making Class for kids